shamsher31/blog/docs/what-you-can-do-with-golang.md

 # What you can do with Golang
 > Posted on Feb 26, 2016 by Shamsher

-If you have decided to give golang a try and you are reading this blog post then you probably come to the right place.
-Investing time to learn any programming language is crucial because you already have hectic 9 to 5 job and you rarely get time to spend with your fmaliy.
-If you really care about your precise time and you ask yourself a question *What I can do with Golang so I get best out of it ?* Following are the list of things you can achieve.
+If you have decided to give golang a try and you are reading this blog post then you probably came to the right place.
+Investing time to learn any programming language is rewarding and fun.
+But it takes time.
+You already have hectic 9 to 5 job and you rarely get time to spend with your fmaliy.
+If you really care about your precise time and you ask yourself a question *What I can do with Golang so I get best out of it ?* Well following are the list of things that you can achieve once you have decided to invest your time to learn golang.

 #### Golang for Mobile app development